Robertson wary of Cyprus and 'toughest group'

 Scotland captain Andy Robertson says visitors Cyprus will be no pushovers as the "toughest group in the whole of the Euro qualifiers" starts on Saturday.

-Former Newcastle United midfielder Temur Ketsbaia's team are bottom seeds.
+Ex-Newcastle United midfielder Temuri Ketsbaia's team are bottom seeds.

-But Robertson points out that the Scots had two narrow 2-1 wins over Cyprus in the last Euro qualifying campaign.
+But Robertson points out the Scots had two narrow 2-1 wins over Cyprus in the last Euro qualifying campaign.

-"It shows you how tough this group is - the two games we had against Cyprus in the last campaign were extremely tough," Robertson said.
+"It shows you how tough this group is - the two games we had against Cyprus in the last campaign were extremely tough," he said.

-"International football as a whole has improved massively, I don't think there's any easy games and I'm sure Cyprus will be coming here tomorrow to prove that."
+"International football as a whole has improved massively, I don't think there's any easy games and I'm sure Cyprus will be coming here tomorrow to prove that," added the Liverpool left-back.

 - Clarke agrees Scotland extension